 The Gregory Focal 58 is a ventilated, suspended mesh backpack with a lightweight perimeter frame that weighs 2 lbs 9.3 oz.
 The pack’s setup is fairly conventional with large hip belt pockets, large side pockets, an expandable front pocket, and a floating lid with two large zippered pockets.
 A lightweight replacement lid is included if you want to save a few ounces.
 While the main compartment is quite large and can store a ton of gear, the pack sits close to your hips (for a ventilated pack) making it easy to carry and pack.
 We also think the ability to carry a large canister horizontally inside is a huge win.

 Who is the Gregory Focal 58 for?
 It’s a great lightweight pack for multi-day backpacking and thru-hiking on maintained trails.
 The 58-liter size (30-35 lbs max recommended load) is perfect for people who are in the process of replacing their heavier gear with lighter weight alternatives and still prefer a pack with top lid pockets over a roll-top, or lightweight backpackers who need to up to a week’s worth of food in addition to their gear.
 The external nylon fabric is sufficiently durable for trail use, but you can expect to snag and wear holes through the side mesh pockets eventually.

-Disclosure: Gregory donated a backpack for this review.SectionHiker is read supported.
-We independently research, test, and rate the best products.
+Disclosure: Gregory donated a backpack for this review.SectionHiker is reader-supported.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.